jahirsaiyed/metaapi-java-sdk/readme.md

   // password can be investor password for read-only access password = "qwerty";
   server = "ICMarketsSC-Demo";
-  // synchronizationMode can be "automatic" for RPC access or "user" if you
-  // want to keep track of terminal state in real-time (e.g. if you are
-  // developing a EA or trading strategy) synchronizationMode = "automatic";
   provisioningProfileId = provisioningProfile.getId();
   //algorithm used to parse your broker timezone.
 Supported values are
   // icmarkets for America/New_York DST switch and roboforex for EET